Why Isn’t My Ancestor in the Census? 7 Reasons and Census Search Tips

 This can all lead to challenges with you later finding your family in those indexes.

 The census enumerator might not have been able to understand the name of your ancestor and took their best guess at spelling it.
 This is especially true for people that had more unique names.
 One of my client’s family members was named Mosie Lee.
 Well, I found Mosie Lee in censuses and other documents as Mozilla, Manzilla, Marella, Mozilia, and Mazzilie!
+Same person.
+Same place.
+Completely different names.

-Sometimes you’ll find that foreign first or last names have been translated into English on records.
 For example, my Boisvert ancestors were often recorded as “Greenwood” and my Veillette family became Vayette, Vyett, or Veyett.
 A person named Ludwig could become Louis.

 If the family was having financial or other problems, children could have been sent to live with relatives or had to live with another family to work.
 Or a wife/widow could have moved in with a relative.
 This means they might not be where you’d expect to find them.